cosletmihai/grand-somipp-lab/README.md

 ### Realistic coefficients
 We should analyze what the most realistic coefficient should be for defining a realistic maximum waiting time generation, and, as well, we should identify the "realistic" coefficients for setting out :star:s.

-Feel free to experiment with this indicators as to make your the system more believable.
+Feel free to experiment with this indicators as to make your system more believable.

 ### Time
 I hope you noticed that I haven't indicated the time units, the numbers given are a "general" unit of measurement.
 In your system you should have the ability to easily modify the time units that you're using. <br/>